teastman/node-red-contrib-semaphore/README.md

 This node allows you to limit simultaneous usage of resources.

-Each "semaphore take" node should be paired with a "semaphore leave" node.
+`semaphore take` node will queue on available capacity of the underlying semaphore.
+The take node will display as it's status the name, current queue count, and total capacity of the underlying semaphore.

+`semaphore leave` node will free up an available spot for the queue to process the next task.

-Additionally it's a good idea to use a node-red catch node that will call a "semaphore leave" in the event that any node between the take and leave should throw an error.
+It's a good idea to use a node-red catch node that will call a `semaphore leave` in the event that any node between the take and leave should throw an error.

 Use with care, it can be easy to set yourself up in a dead lock situation.

-**Config**

-Add a semaphore node and setup a semaphore config.
-Each semaphore config may have a single set capacity.

 Acknowledgements
 ----------------